Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 * Orao
 * PC-88 - no native 15kHz at the moment but it's possible to use modelines to display at least some games properly.
 See [Custom Video Modes/PC-88](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MiSTer-CRT-Guide/_edit#pc-8801) section
 * X68000 similar to PC-88, see [Custom Video Modes/X68000](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MiSTer-CRT-Guide/_edit#x68000) section
+* (to be confirmed) - the image on VGA monitors might be possibly dimmer via I/O board. [forum thread](https://misterfpga.org/viewtopic.php?p=2274#p2274)